rajneesh304/obsidian-sync/educative/databases/Data replication/Multi-leader replication.md

 This approach can also create difficulty because the clock synchronization across nodes is challenging in distributed systems.
 There’s clock skew that can result in data loss.
 ##### Custom logic
 In this approach, we can write our own logic to handle conflicts according to the needs of our application.
 This custom logic can be executed on both reads and writes.
 When the system detects a conflict, it calls our custom conflict handler.

+#### Multi-leader replication topologies
+There are many topologies through which multi-leader replication is implemented, such as circular topology, star topology, and all-to-all topology.
+The most common is the all-to-all topology.
+In star and circular topology, there’s again a similar drawback that if one of the nodes fails, it can affect the whole system.
+That’s why all-to-all is the most used topology.